Skip to Content

 PRO TIP: With this Barcelona Pass, you can immediately reserve timed-entry tickets for the most popular sights, including the towers of La Sagrada Familia (regular tickets don’t include tower access!).
 This is a digital pass, so it’s extremely easy to book everything in one go.

-TIP: If you didn’t think of buying the tickets in advance and they are sold out, look for a guided tour instead.
+TIP: If you didn’t think of buying the tickets in advance and they are sold out, see if you can still book a guided tour instead.
 Guided tours pre-book tickets and make it possible to visit the main landmarks even if regular tickets are sold out.
 I recommend visiting Gaudi’s buildings and especially La Sagrada Familia with a tour anyway.
 Read on to learn why!

 Guided Tours